Write an Insert Statement That Adds This Row to the Products Table

 CREATE TABLE sales.promotions ( promotion_id INT PRIMARY KEY IDENTITY (1, 1), promotion_name VARCHAR (255) NOT NULL, discount NUMERIC (3, 2) DEFAULT 0, start_date DATE NOT NULL, expired_date DATE NOT NULL );

-table has five columns including promotion identification number, name, discount, start date and expired date.
+In this statement, we created a new table named promotions in the sales schema.
+The promotions table has five columns including promotion identification number, name, discount, start date and expired date.

 The promotion identification number is an identity column so its value is automatically populated by the SQL Server when you add a new row to the table.

-1) Basic INSERT
+1) Basic INSERT example

-The following statement inserts a new row into the promotions
+The following statement inserts a new row into the promotions table:

 Code language: SQL (Structured Query Language) ( sql )